Not everything in life is always as it seems.

 I presume you have all heard of the HUD (Heads Up Display) that is used in aircraft and now being introduced in to our cars.

-Well this trick was first used to make a ghost appear on stage next to an actor.
+This trick was first used to make a ghost appear on stage next to an actor in 1862.

 I'm sure you've heard of the phrase....